Frequently Asked Questions

 We have 40,000 square feet of greenhouses, and produce 90% of the flowers that are sold at the farm.
 When you buy a flower at our farm, you get sound advice about growing and a smiling face to help you to your car along with it.
 Flowers at a big box store are always great the first day they arrive at the store, but then steadily decline.
 Try to find someone to answer your questions……actually try to find anyone at all.
 These stores answer to their stockholders.
 We answer to you.
 Local-fresh-healthy.

 Most herbs stored in a zip-lock bag last for a week or more.
 They need to be in the fridge, but not too cold.
 If your fridge is lower than 40 degrees basil may turn black.
 Another way to store your herbs is wrapped in a damp paper towel in the fridge.
 Our customers have had equal success with both methods.

-Yes!
-We now offer hayrides, as well as other special events.
+We do not offer hayrides, but we can accommodate special events for Scout troops.
 Call our farm office at 201-768-3931 for more information.

 We concentrate on flowers, vegetables and herbs.
-Right now, we do not have any animals- except for 2 barn cats, Beatrice and Sandy.
+Right now, we do not have any animals..

 Our farm is 17 acres.
 The average farm in New Jersey is 95 acres, so we are quite small, however, just to have any agricultural operation in Bergen County, NJ is quite an accomplishment.
 In the middle of the suburbs, where home prices are in the millions, our family farm has not only survived, but thrived and we now produce over 75 varieties of herbs and vegetables.